-Crown Lands Division granted concurrence to the Trust prior to the current operational approval being issued by Port Stephens Council as Council Crown Land Manager for Shoal Bay Holiday Park.
+Crown Lands Division granted concurrence to the Trust prior to the current operational approval being issued by Port Stephens Council for Halifax Holiday Park.

 Rural Fires Act 1997

 Amendments to the Rural Fires Act 1997 have led to the mapping of bush fire prone lands and a requirement for development proposals to respond to the requirements of the "Planning for Bushfire Protection 2006" Guidelines.
 In addition, the Act now defines several different land uses including tourist accommodation within the category of "special fire protection purpose".
 Development proposals coming within this category need to respond to a more restrictive set of requirements in the guidelines.